Lineblocs/site/app/docs/quickstarts/setup-extension.md

 # Setup Extension

-A Lineblocs extension allows you to route calls to a softphone or hardphone.
+A Lineblocs extension allows you to route calls to a softphone or hard phone.

 Extensions can be created and managed using the Lineblocs dashboard.
-You can provision new extensions on demand, as well as update an Extension's default Caller ID and other settings.
+You can provide new extensions on-demand, as well as update an Extension's default Caller ID and other settings.

 ## Create Extension